-The Ministry of Municipal Affairs and Housing will review the Affordable Housing MRDT Plan and may contact the applicant for additional information.
+The Housing Policy Branch will review the Affordable Housing MRDT Plan and may contact the applicant for additional information.
 The plan is checked for completeness and adherence to MRDT Program Requirements.

 The Affordable Housing MRDT Plan must include a description of how a particular project will respond to affordable housing needs in a community (for example, if the project oriented towards providing housing to tourism workers).